 The Board continue to review the College’s Future Focussed Learning (FFL) Strategy.
 In 2019 this included the launch of the new Year 11 Programme and in 2020 the move to co-education in the Senior School and the opening of the McKinnon Block.

 Upon careful reflection of FFL Strategy and feedback from community consultation the Board have resolved to introduce co-education across the full College.
-This will commence in 2021 with places being offered in the Prep School as well as in Years 7 and 9 in the Middle School.
+This will commence in 2021 with places being offered in the Junior School as well as in Years 7 and 9 in the Middle School.